Best Overall: 2000 Tom Brady Bowman Chrome RC #236

 Trending: Best Muhammad Ali Cards To Buy Now

 Now, let’s talk about that outfit.
-Not only does it have nothing to do with baseball, you would think he was a high school principal or maybe a semi-pro in tennis, anything other than the relief pitcher for the NY Yankees.
+Not only does it have nothing to do with baseball, but you would also think he was a high school principal or maybe a semi-pro in tennis, anything other than the relief pitcher for the NY Yankees.

 We absolutely love this card!